Amalthea is the third moon from Jupiter

 Amalthea sits in an orbit 112,700 miles from Jupiter in the faint outer ring of the planet known as the Amalthea Gossamer Ring that has been created by a large amount of dust.
 The moon spins with the same side always facing Jupiter taking around 12 days to complete a single spin.

-Moving through space can be a difficult thing for an asteroid and the many impacts Amalthea has received in robot and before arriving at Jupiter are easy to see.
+Moving through space can be a difficult thing for an asteroid and the many impacts Amalthea has received in and before arriving at Jupiter are easy to see.
 The surface of the former asteroid is covered in craters much larger than one would expect from an object of its size.

-Amalthea was discovered by an American astronomer
+Discovered by an American astronomer

 The name comes from an ancient myth